|

 place than Fairbanks although Anchorage had only one picture show

-Fairbank's two.
+to Fairbank's two.
 The U. S.

 Engineer Office in Anchorage was big with a number of young ladies working